Merging galaxies in isolated environments I. Multiband photometry, classification, stellar masses, and star formation rates: Introduction

-Large surveys have provided us with the data to build various catalogues of galaxy properties.
-For example MPA-JHU, NASA Sloan Atlas (NSA), and Chang et al. 2015 (referred as C15 hereafter) each use different methods to determine a galaxy's stellar mass and star formation rate, basing their results on available survey data such as GALEX, SDSS, and WISE, which have been obtained for each galaxy in an automated manner.
+As observed and derived quantities are critical in order to describe the evolution of a galaxy, it is important to determine these parameters in the most accurate, uniform, and automated way possible in order to obtain statistically significant samples.
+The accuracy and reliability of the resulting galaxy properties strongly depend on the ability of both automated and manual methods to correctly find, identify, and measure the whole light from a specific target, and to properly exclude the contribution from close neighbours.
+Large extragalactic surveys at different wavelengths have provided us with the photometric and morphological data to build various catalogues of galaxy properties.
+For example, the Max Planck for Astrophysics and Johns Hopkins University (MPA-JHU\footnote{\url{https://www.sdss3.org/dr10/spectro/galaxy_mpajhu.php}}) catalogue, the NASA Sloan Atlas (NSA\footnote{\url{http://www.nsatlas.org/}}), and \citet[hereafter \textsc{Chang15}\footnote{\url{ http://www.asiaa.sinica.edu.tw/~yychang/sw.html}}]{Changetal15}, each use different methods to determine a galaxy's M$_*$ and SFR, basing their results on available survey data such as the Galaxy Evolution Explorer (GALEX), Sloan Digital Sky Survey (SDSS), and/or Wide-field Infrared Survey Explorer (WISE), using imaging and/or spectroscopy obtained for each galaxy in an automated and uniform manner.

-There are various challenges to automatically measuring photometry for galaxies in large data samples, such as varying galaxy morphology, and crowded fields, among others.
-However a key motivation for our work is that we find, for merging systems, that the results of automated measurements can be unreliable.
-Thus, we have developed a less automated approach, that provides significantly more accurate results, for these types of objects.

-***More details about methods, surveys and catalogs, also about conversions, such as Cluvers, Jarrett, etc.
+Automatic photometry methods applied on resolved galaxies must overcome difficulties related to the identification and measurement of targets due to the varying morphology of galaxies and the presence of nearby neighbours.
+Merging galaxies are a very challenging case for the automatic approach since their complex morphologies are difficult to fit in a single aperture.
+Merger morphologies are perturbed (e.g. faint tidal features with non-smooth profiles) and show a distribution of star-forming regions that can be incorrectly identified as separate individual objects, removing their contribution from the total photometric budget of the merging system.
+The catalogues mentioned have been not optimised for mergers, but for statistical studies.
+Since mergers are rare, it is not surprising that issues like the ones we find have not been corrected.

+To reduce the uncertainties derived from automatic photometry and classification, in this work we apply a semi-automatic approach to visually classify a sample of nearby isolated mergers.
+We performed the photometry by summing, after visual inspection, the light of each luminous component of a galaxy into its final magnitude.

+To study how different properties of merging galaxies are affected by the merging process, we classified (by visual inspection) the mergers following criteria designed to distinguish galaxies according to the stage of merging.
+This is somewhat different to the classifications made by the Galaxy Zoo project \citep{Dargetal10} and by \citet{Ellisonetal08, Ellisonetal11, Ellisonetal13}, where the mergers were classified by separation.
+The classification by separation results in a greater mixing of galaxies at different stages through the merging process since the galaxies approach and separate many times before coalescing.

+To focus only on the effects that galaxies undergo through the merging process, we have excluded systems within groups (three or more components) and clusters.
+In this way we hope to significantly reduce environmental effects from the larger scale environment and to focus on those effects induced by the binary interaction alone.